timii/voidcut/README.md

 ## Getting started

-1. Open your browser and navigate to (TODO include link).
+1. Open your browser and navigate to [https://timii.github.io/voidcut/](https://timii.github.io/voidcut/).
 2. Upload your video, audio or image files.
 3. Edit and customize your video.
 4. Export and download your final masterpiece with a few clicks!